bialesdaniel/promise-all-soft-fail/README.md

 # promise-all-soft-fail
-This functions much like Promise.all() however it does not fail-fast.
-It executes all the promises and returns the results.
+This function is designed to add some functionality to the standard Promise.all() that we have come to know and love

 ## Installation